Woman using her credit card online

 The Compliance Challenge

-Firms face heightened risk if they fail to map where their data resides and which jurisdictions govern it.
+Firms face heightened risk if they fail to map data locations and the jurisdictions that govern them.

-A breach, misstep, or misinterpretation could trigger penalties, reputational damage, and disrupted operations.
+A breach, misstep, or misinterpretation can trigger penalties, reputational damage, and operational disruption.

-Yet handled strategically, sovereignty can also be a differentiator, signalling to regulators and customers that data protection is being taken seriously.
+Handled strategically, sovereignty can also be a differentiator, signalling to regulators and customers that data protection is embedded in the operating model.

 The Trust Dividend

-Companies that demonstrate sovereignty-aware governance frameworks and secure-by-default communications can strengthen relationships and open doors in regulated markets.
+Companies that implement sovereignty-aware governance and secure-by-default communications can strengthen relationships and open doors in regulated markets.

 "Firms can’t afford to treat data sovereignty as an abstract concern.